 Layer White on White

 For a hygge vibe in your living room design, cover the room in creamy hues.
-Pile on pillows and blankets, trading vibrant colors for creative textures.
+Pile on pillows and blankets, trading vibrant colors for touchable textures.
 Natural lighting and a couple of well-placed plants can provide some added warmth.
 Top it off with a glass of wine and a good book, and you’re ready to curl up for a quiet evening in.
+"I always think of classic French interiors and how they often start with white walls," Hurliman says.
+"Performance fabrics have come such a long way, it’s easier than ever to use light fabrics.
+I also have my clients get furniture pieces and rugs treated so no room, however light, has to be off-limits!"

 Elevate Your Style